James Rossiter: World Endurance Championship

-In 2012, he joined Lotus in the World Endurance Championship's LMP2 class.
+In 2012, Rossiter joined Lotus in the World Endurance Championship's LMP2 class.
 He secured a best finish of ninth at Bahrain and started from pole position at Shanghai.
 He continued to drive for the team part-time in 2013 and 2014.

 Rossiter rejoined the ByKolles operation in 2016 and ran part-time over the next three seasons, making six appearances in LMP1 alongside one LMP2 start for G-Drive Racing in 2017.

 On 8 February 2021, Rossiter was named as the simulator and reserve driver for Peugeot Sport's return to the World Endurance Championship in the Hypercar class.
 He was later promoted to a full-time race seat following Kevin Magnussen's return to Formula One with Haas in 2022.

 Rossiter finished fourth on the Peugeot 9X8's debut at Monza and finished fifth at Fuji.
 On 7 October 2022, Rossiter confirmed his departure from Peugeot and announced his retirement from professional competition to join Maserati MSG Racing in Formula E as team principal.